 6. Haida Gwaii

-Many fly fishing professionals recommend that visitors try out Langara Island, located to the south of Alaska since this is where salmon mostly migrate upriver.
+Many professional fly fishermen recommend that visitors try out Langara Island, located to the south of Alaska since this is where the most salmon migrate upriver.

 7. Campbell River

 For over a century, the Campbell River has been one of the rivers enjoying very high salmon populations with millions of salmon migrating annually through the Discovery Passage as they head home to spawn.

 Although the river has four fishing seasons, salmon fly fishing is the most popular from May through November.

 If you want to fly fish some Steelhead or Cutthroat trout, the best time to visit Campbell would be during winter.
 The cutthroat trout fishing can be amazing!